 Take the six train to Astor Place to explore NoHo.
 The N-R line runs along Broadway and stops at Eighth Street.
 You can catch the B, D, F, M trains at the Bleecker Street/Broadway/Lafayette Street station.

 You’ll discover fun shopping in the indie bookstore Shakespeare & Co., fragrance outpost Bond No. 9, and the vintage store Screaming Mimi’s.
 These are just a few spots to browse and buy, and there are a host of other retailers along Broadway.
 Whole Foods is conveniently located at Houston and Bowery.

-The area has its share of popular eateries like Bond Street Sushi and Gemma in the Bowery Hotel; the bar is a hip place to grab a drink, too.
+The area has its share of favorite eateries like Bond Street Sushi and Gemma in the Bowery Hotel; the bar is a hip place to grab a drink, too.
 If you want to support local and mingle with a model, celebrity (or both!) try The Smile at 26 Bond Street.

 If you’re more in the mood for a cocktail, try Temple Bar at First and Lafayette, or for a pint of Guinness, head to Slainte on Bowery.
-Caffeine lovers can sip one of the best coffees in town at La Columbe on Lafayette at East Fourth.
+Caffeine lovers can sip one of the best coffees in town at La Colombe on Lafayette at East Fourth.
 And the relaxing Great Jones Spa is a perfect spot for your pampering fix.

 Home to a thriving arts community, theaters like the Public, the Astor, and Bouwerie Lane, as well as Joe’s Pub, a modern nightclub/cabaret, are all located here.

 The closest park is Washington Square at East Fourth and University Place, just a few short blocks west of the neighborhood.
 Tompkins Square Park is a long walk east, probably about 10-12 minutes, and Union Square lies about a 7-15 minute walk north, depending on where you begin.

 What it costs